twitocode/Tantalum/content/University/Year 1/CS 1JC3/Algebraic Data Types.md

 $t_{j}^i$ are types that may include $t$ itself
 The type of of $C_i$ is $t^i_{1} \to \dots \to t^i_{m_{i}} \to t$

+every member of t is constructed and constructed in the same way as each other **pattern matching can be used to match each member of $t$**

+The definition of the algebraic type t induces an **induction principle** that can be used to prove that a property holds for all members of $t$
+- Proof by induction is the most useful proof tecniqutechniqe because in computing most types are inductive.